API#

 \[\begin{split}X = \begin{pmatrix} 0 & 1 \\ 1 & 0 \end{pmatrix}\end{split}\]When applying a Pauli-X onto multiple qubits in sequence, using a single

-with multiple targets is significantly faster than applying several individual single-qubitX
+Xwith multiple targets is significantly faster than applying several individual single-qubitX-operators sequentially.- Parameters:

 targets (int | iterable[int]) – The target qubit indices on which the operator should act.